EEB students are funded through a combination of research assistantships, teaching assistantships, and fellowships.

 Summer fellowships are available to graduate students via a competitive process.
 A call for applications is announced to the student listserv early in the spring term.
 To maximize the availability of funds, we strongly encourage faculty advisors to provide matching funds when possible.
 Fellowship funds are dispersed in the form of a fellowship paid directly to the student and do not include benefits or a tuition waiver.

 Priority will be given to students who are near completion of their degrees, have actively participated in EEB activities, and show evidence of scholarly accomplishments.
 Such accomplishments may include prior presentations at scientific meetings, papers published and/or submitted, and grants and fellowships obtained.
 Participation in teaching, outreach, and service will also be factors for consideration.
 While the summer fellowships will be made on a competitive basis, constraints on other available support may also be considered in the decision process.

 EEB assigns the teaching assistantships for our quantitative course sequence: IBIO/PLB/ENT 830 and 831 through a competitive process.
 Each teaching assistantship comes with stipend, tuition, and health insurance for the semester.
-All applicants are required to have previously taken the 830-831 course sequence and are expected to have a strong interest in quantitative methods and an enthusiasm for teaching.
+Applicants should be EEB students in good standing and are required to have previously taken the 830-831 course sequence.
+Selected TAs are expected to have a strong interest in quantitative methods and an enthusiasm for teaching.
 A call for applications for both classes is announced to the student listserv annually during the spring term.